segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Yes.
 The Chrome DOM is queried on runtime, so you can track dynamically generated elements like modals (for example) using the Visual Tagger.

 ### Once the Visual Tagger supports properties, can I grab info from the data layer that's not visually on the page?
 In the short term, only information that is visually present on the page will be available for use in the Visual Tagger.
 We're considering implementing a data layer as part of our roadmap.

 ### How can I tell which events were created using the Visual Tagger, versus those which were implemented using code?
 Events that were added using the Visual Tagger (as opposed to in code) have a `context` property in the event payload that says `"visual_tagger": true`.
 Events _not_ implemented using the Visual Tagger do not have this property.

-### If I have MFA or SSO enabled on my Segment account, can I login and use Visual Tagger?
+### The old version of Visual Tagger didn't have support for MFA or SSO.
+What about the new version?

-Visual Tagger does **not** support accounts that have MFA or SSO enabled to login into the extension.
-We are planning to add MFA support before the General Availability launch.
+Because the new version of Visual Tagger is available in the Segment app, Workspaces that have MFA or SSO enabled are able to access it.

-### When will the Visual Tagger be Generally Availabile, have standard support and fully stable releases?
+### When will the Visual Tagger be Generally Availabile?

-General Availability launch is planned for Fall of 2019.
+General Availability launch is planned for Spring of 2020.

-## Alpha Product Terms & Conditions

-Segment cannot make commitments around warranties, support, service levels, etc. and will not be liable for any loss of use, lost or inaccurate data or failure of security mechanisms in connection with your use of this or other alpha products, until we release the feature to general availability.

-In particular, this means that events instrumented via Visual Tagger may be less reliable and prone to breakage than standard Segment track events instrumented via code.